 Grill Buying Guide

 Buying a grill is a big deal.
-And just like any major purchase, the more you know, the better off you’ll be.
+Just like any major purchase, the more you know, the better off you’ll be.
 That’s why I’m writing to help give you some background and helpful tips for when you hit the stores and sales.

 Once you’ve figured out type and price, it’s time to assess the key components of every grill: